-This memorandum requests authorization for design of the Tyee Valley Gold Course Area Mitigation project.
-This project, along with other ongoing projects, will complete the mitigation required by Natural Resource Mitigation Plan for Master Plan Update (MPU) Improvement Projects and as required by the MPU federal 404 and 401 environmental permits.
-This project will entail removing golf course paths, removing an abandoned culvert, soil amendments as needed, planting approximately 7 acres of new wetland, updating approximately 3 acres of existing wetlands to environmental permit standards, and installing temporary irrigation systems.
-Temporary irrigation will be installed and wetland planting will include a 1 year warranty period requiring 100% survival.
-In addition to satisfying environmental permit requirements, this project will convert an open grass field to dense shrub habitat and in doing so significantly reduce an existing wildlife hazard to Airport Operations.
+This is a regulatory project that will advance wetland permit obligations for the Airport along with other ongoing projects.
+These regulatory obligations will complete the mitigation required by Natural Resource Mitigation Plan for Master Plan Update (MPU) Improvement Projects and as required by the MPU Federal 404 and 401 Environmental Permits.
+This project will entail preparing the site, removing golf course paths, removing an abandoned culvert, amending the soil as needed, planting approximately 11.5 acres of wetlands and buffers, and installing temporary irrigation systems.
+Temporary irrigation will be installed, and wetland planting will include a one-year plant establishment period.
+In addition to satisfying environmental permit requirements, this project will convert an open grass field to dense shrub habitat and in doing so reduce the attraction of wildlife that can be a hazard to airport operations.
+This request is for \$691,000 of a \$800,000 total project budget.